 United Healthcare’s short term plan’s outpatient coverage involves 20-30% coinsurance after deductible.
 For individual outpatient doctor visits, patients are limited to $50 per visit.
 For short term coverage, there is a $3,000 policy term maximum per covered person.

 How Can I Pay the Costs Not Covered By My United Healthcare Plan?

-Worrying about paying the costs of addiction treatment is an understandable concern, but it doesn’t have to stop you from getting the help you need.
-Let our treatment providers match you with the right treatment center for you, and help you understand any costs you may need to take care of on your own.
+Worrying about paying the costs of addiction treatment is an understandable concern, but it doesn’t have to stop you from getting help.
+For help verifying your insurance plan and finding treatment solutions, talk with a treatment provider today.

 There are many national and local services to help pay for the out-of-pocket expenses you have incurred during recovery.